trailblazer/trailblazer.github.io/gems/reform/index.md

 * **POPULATOR** Deserialization of the incoming data can be customized using populators. [→ POPULATOR](populator.html)
 * **VALIDATION GROUPS** Validations can be chained or run when certain criterias match, only. [→ VALIDATION GROUPS](validation.html#validation-groups)

+For a technical architecture overview, read the [Architecture](#architecture) section.

 ## API